'Excruciating:' Florida collapse search stretches to Day 6 - WTMJ

 “We have people waiting and waiting and waiting for news,” Miami-Dade Mayor Daniella Levine Cava told reporters.
 “We have them coping with the news that they might not have their loved ones come out alive and still hope against hope that they will.
 They’re learning that some of their loved ones will come out as body parts.
 This is the kind of information that is just excruciating for everyone.”

 The work has been deliberate and treacherous.
-Thunderstorms rolled through the area Tuesday morning, and debris fell onto the search area overnight from the shattered edge of the part of the building that still stands, forcing rescuers to mark a “don’t go beyond here” line and focus their efforts parts of the debris pile that are farther from the structure, Surfside Mayor Charles Burkett told WSVN.
+Thunderstorms rolled through the area Tuesday morning, and debris fell onto the search area overnight from the shattered edge of the part of the building that still stands.
+That forced rescuers to mark a “don’t go beyond here” line and focus their efforts parts of the debris pile that are farther from the structure, Surfside Mayor Charles Burkett told Miami television station WSVN.

+Also Tuesday, the White House announced that President Joe Biden and first lady Jill Biden would travel to Surfside on Thursday.

 Just two additional bodies were found Monday, raising the count of confirmed dead to 11.
-That leaves 150 people still unaccounted for in the community of Surfside, just outside Miami.
+That leaves 150 people still unaccounted for in the community just outside Miami.

-Authorities are meeting frequently with families to explain what they’re doing and answer questions.
-They have discussed with families everything from how DNA matches are made to help identify the dead, to how will next of kin be contacted, to going into “extreme detail” about how they are searching the mound, the mayor said.
+Authorities meet frequently with families to explain what they’re doing and to answer questions.
+They have discussed how DNA matches are made to help identify the dead, how next-of-kin will be contacted and explained in “extreme detail” how they are searching the mound, the mayor said.

 “Some are feeling more hopeful, some less hopeful, because we do not have definitive answers.
 We give them the facts.
 We take them to the site,” she said.
 “They have seen the operation.
 They understand now how it works, and they are preparing themselves for news, one way or the other.”